-Barbara leads the application engineering teams at InfluxData.
-Barbara has extensive experience leading globally-distributed teams designing, developing, deploying and supporting products and services that are delivered on a cloud-based service platform and on a range of client platforms.
+Barbara leads the engineering team at InfluxData.
+She has extensive experience leading globally distributed teams in designing, developing, deploying and supporting products and services that are delivered on a cloud-based service platform and on a range of client platforms.
 Prior to InfluxData, Barbara had a variety of engineering and technical leadership roles, including VP Engineering at iPass, CTO at Cirrent, and Principal Architect at eBay.
 Barbara has a Bachelor’s degree in Computer Science from University College Dublin, Ireland.

 Product Manager, InfluxData

 Samantha Wang is currently a Product Manager at InfluxData.
 She is currently responsible for data acquisition at InfluxData including Telegraf.
 Previous to InfluxData, she worked in product and engineering roles at Gracenote (a Nielsen Company) and Verizon.
 Samantha holds a degree in Industrial & Systems Engineering from the University of Southern California (Fight on!).